Chaflegaurav215/Chaflegaurav215/README.md

 # 💫 About Me:
-Data enthusiast in progress.<br>SQL, analytics, clean logic, and good vibes only.
+Data & Development enthusiast in progress.<br>SQL, analytics, clean logic, and good vibes only.

 ## 🌐 Socials: